 Thare Machi (Isle of Man) was registered as a charity.

-To mark World AIDS Day (1 December) our online lessons were launched.
+Our online lessons were launched on World AIDS Day (1 December).
 We’d been trying to solve the challenge of getting the lessons online for several years, but the problem was finally solved by Graham Butt, a teacher from Leamington Spa.
-At launch there were 44 lessons (our HIV titles) available online, there are now over 900 lessons accessible via a smartphone or computer for the first time.
+At launch there were 44 lessons (our HIV titles) available online; there are now over 900 lessons accessible via a smartphone or computer for the first time.